 Hello and thanks for stopping by today.
-I’m a freelance writer/photographer/humor columnist living on a remote cattle ranch in northern Arizona.
+I’m a freelance writer/photographer/humor columnist living on a remote cattle ranch in eastern Oregon.
 My column, Desolate Ranch Wife, appears regularly in regional publications.
 I also write both long and short pieces about the ranching industry, general human interest, and humor.

 I have 8 years of experience in the media industry, plus a couple more decades if you count the porcupine cartoons I drew as a kid.
 I worked as a staff writer for the Nevada Rancher magazine for 5 years and most recently have focused on freelancing.
 My work has appeared in Country Woman, American Cowboy, Western Horseman, RANGE, and other publications.

 Here, you can listen to a podcast I did with the hosts of Horses In The Morning.
-If you have fifteen minutes and care to listen, you’ll hear me tell the hosts all about living 2 1/2 hours from the nearest town.
+If you have fifteen minutes and care to listen, you’ll hear me tell the hosts all about living far from town.
 They were very interested in how I obtained ice cream.
 Short answer: I usually don’t.

 Click here to listen to the podcast.
 My interview starts at minute 30.